qwsesad/MyArrayListImplementation/README.md

 # MyArrayListImplementation
-A project for the Aston Java intensive.
+A project for the Aston's Java-trainee.
 It is a variant of the implementation of ArrayList and quick sorting according to the Hoare scheme.

 ## MyArrayList